Civic Tech·7 min read·

 Key components:

-The color system uses a warm-paper light mode and deep-navy dark mode with WCAG AA contrast ratios verified across all text colors.
+The color system uses a warm-paper light mode and deep-navy dark mode with one body token darkened to clear the WCAG AA 4.5:1 threshold.

 What I Learned

-XML parsing is the easy part.
-The USLM schema is well-documented and the Cheerio library handles it without drama.
+XML parsing is the easy part, once you pick the right parser.
+I specced Cheerio and it was wrong: USLM leans on XML namespaces, and Cheerio treats XML as tag soup and loses them.
+Swapping to fast-xml-parser in preserveOrder mode kept both the namespaces and the element ordering that statute-text fidelity depends on, and it doesn’t expand entities, so XXE stops being a question.
 The hard part is formatting decisions: how to indent nested legal lists, when to insert paragraph breaks, how to handle repealed sections that still appear in the XML with [Repealed] in their heading.

 Git as a database works for this use case.
 230 tagged release points, 53 titles, clean commit messages linking to Public Laws. git log --follow on a section file shows its complete legislative history.
 The data repository (civic-source/us-code) is separate from the pipeline code, which keeps both clean.

 Case law enrichment is the differentiator.
 OLRC publishes the text.
-Other sites like Cornell LII publish the text with better formatting.
+Cornell LII publishes the annotated Code — source credits, editorial notes, amendment histories — which is a deeper editorial layer than anything here.
 What this project adds is the Git history layer and the CourtListener case law linkage.
 Two things that make the law not just readable but traceable.

 Numbers